SantoshBhandari06/Project2/project2/README.md

 # NEW PROJECT

-This project is created from local system
+This project is created from local system.
-Created by Santosh Bhandari
+Created by Santosh Bhandari.
-He's Studying in NIE College
+He's Studying in NIE College.